-3) Complete and submit an Internship Program Learning Contract Form during registration or add/drop.
 The Internship Learning Contract is a binding agreement between the student, site supervisor, faculty sponsor, and Career Development.
-This form is obtained at the

-a) The Internship Site Supervisor: This is the person supervises the student at their internship site: they must sign the contract and include a typed internship description of students' duties to ensure the experience has sufficient merit as a learning experience (we don't want our interns simply getting coffee!)
+b) The Internship Site Supervisor: This is the person who supervises the student at their internship site: they must review/approve the on-line learning contract and include an internship description to ensure the experience has sufficient merit as a learning experience (we don't want our interns simply getting coffee!)
 If this person should change roles during the course of the internship, the student must notify the career center with the name of the new site supervisor.

-b) The Faculty Sponsor: The Faculty Sponsor will assign an academic project and indicate expected learning outcomes for the student and then submit their approval of the internship
+c ) The Faculty Sponsor: The Faculty Sponsor will assign an academic project and indicate expected learning outcomes for the student and then submit their approval of the internship

 *Summer Session Internships: Those students interested in summer session internships need to be aware that if the internship is taken for credit there are tuition costs per credit.
 For example, a 4 credit internship will cost approximately $1200 for an in-state student.
 Students may work more than 150 hours at the summer internship and gain experience, but will only receive up to 4 credits for the experience.